photo source: https://www.flickr.com/people/dapuglet/

 You should see a popup request for your email address if you are not already subscribed.

-We can always use more paper towels, Sheets, Soap, hand sanitizer … etc.
+Amazon Wish List:Please consider buying gifts for the Shelter.We can always use more paper towels, dryer sheets, soap, hand sanitizer … etc.

 Copyright © 2019 Lakeshore Humane Society, All rights reserved.Our mailing address is:431 E Chestnut Street, Dunkirk, New York

+Want to change how you receive these emails?
 You can update your preferences or unsubscribe from this list.